 The Board

-The Women’s Health Victoria Board comprises a group of dedicated voluntary members who bring a wide range of commercial, not-for-profit, and business skills, expertise, and knowledge to Women’s Health Victoria.
+The Women’s Health Victoria Board comprises a group of dedicated voluntary members who bring a wide range of not-for-profit, clinical, cultural, business and community skills and knowledge to Women’s Health Victoria.

 Sandy Forbes